dshanske/simple-location/README.md

 ## Changelog ##

 ### Version 3.0.0 ###
-	* New Version Takes Advantage of new WordPress Term Metadata to create Venues
+	* New Version Takes Advantage of new WordPress Term Metadata to create Venues (Feature disabled until future release)
 	* The most Javascript I've ever used in a WordPress plugin.
+Retrieving location information is now done without page refresh.
 	* Timezone Override is set by location lookup.
 	* Google Map Services will now require an API key to be provided.
 	* MapBox is now the static map provider if you are using OSM maps and an API key must be provided
 	* You Can Now Choose Map Providers but not reverse lookup providers which may come in future
 	* Full Address data is no longer stored in the post.
 You will have the choice of either a textual description and coordinates in the post or assigning a venue which can have full data.
+Venue support in future version and is disabled here.
 	* Warnings no longer showing in debug logs.
 	* Displayed name and timezone are now set if Micropub plugin provides geo coordinates